Kepai39/CST8916_Daigle_Catherine-Assignment2-41175118/README.md

 ![Sensor Simulation Code 1](./screenshots/sensor-simulation3.png)

+Each iteration of the loop pauses for 10 seconds after sending the message to IoT Hub.
+Further development of this program might consider externalizing the sleep/wait time to an environment variable for further configuration.

 This code was referenced/adapted from Avirup Basu, who made a detailed explanation via [YouTube](https://www.youtube.com/watch?v=JEffAb_3DlE) and [GitHub](https://github.com/avirup171/python-iot-hub-sender).
 What was added was reading frrom environment variables, our json output, and extra loops to handle the different endpoints.

 ### Azure IoT Hub Configuration: